Approximate group context tree: Introduction

-In this work we consider a group of stationary processes over a discrete alphabet.
-These stationary processes share the same dependence structure but possibly different conditional probability distributions across groups.
-We refer to this model as \textit{group context tree} alluding to the recent literature on group lasso \cite{YuanLin2006,LouniciPontilTsybakovvandeGeer2009}.
-As in the case of group lasso, by combining different processes which possess the same dependence structure we hope to improve the overall estimation.
-Interestingly, several data sets obey this model in many applications: in linguistic texts from different issues are used \cite{GGGL2009}, in biology genetic sequences from different subjects \cite{SDKW1998}, and others.
+In this paper we consider context tree model selection and estimation for a {\em group} of $\LL \geq 1$ stationary processes over a discrete alphabet.
+These stationary processes have the same context tree but possibly different conditional probability distributions.
+We refer to this model as \textit{group context tree} alluding to the recent literature on group lasso \cite{YuanLin2006,LouniciPontilTsybakovvandeGeer2009,OWJ2011}.
+As in the case of group lasso, by combining different processes with similar dependence structure we hope to improve the overall estimation.
+In addition, the model we consider also allows for processes which are only approximately described by a finite context tree, hence the name {\it approximate group context tree} (AGCT) model.

-We propose a new estimator for model selection and estimation of conditional probabilities for a group context tree model which is based on confidence intervals.
-Intuitively, the length of a valid confidence interval is closely related to the variance in the estimation of a given group context tree, and therefore can be used as a regularization penalty.
-The bias of a model is related to the continuity rates of the transition probabilities, that is to say, to their approximability by Markovian models of finite order \cite{kalikow:randommarkov}.
-Bias and variance are automatically balanced by a simple tree-pruning procedure that is reminiscent of Rissanen's original Context algorithm.

-We study several statistical properties of these estimators.
-We develop oracle inequalities, model selection properties, and typicality results.
-The analysis derives finite-sample bounds for the estimation errors in various norms.
-We show that the group context tree model can lead to improvements on the estimation when compared to the single-process case.
-Moreover, two salient features of our results seem to be new even in the single-process case:

-\begin{itemize} \item[(i)] The estimated transition probabilities are uniformly close to their true values whenever the latter are continuous functions of the infinite past.
-This turns out to be important in the applications discussed below. \item[(ii)] We obtain finite-sample bounds that account for the possible misspecification of the estimated model in a transparent way. \end{itemize}